 We can all agree that these are requirements for the kind of IP Registries that we would like to see.
 IP Registries that are open, decentralised with integrity at every step.

 The potential for blockchain technology is not merely for cryptocurrencies such as Bitcoin.
 Blockchain technology provides a means to create cheap, tamper-proof public databases for a variety of purposes.
 How could this work?
 According to the Economist:

 “A group of vetted participants within an industry might instead agree to join a private blockchain, say, that needs less security.
 Blockchains can also implement business rules, such as transactions that take place only if two or more parties endorse them, or if another transaction has been completed first.”

 IP Registries worldwide largely depend on the maintenance and integrity of its databases.
 However, the cost of maintaining these databases, the efficiency of how they are run and the integrity of these databases require solutions.

-The IP Law fraternity has thousands of “vetted participants” which are linked to industry bodies and the requirements for IP rights are underpinned by sophisticated legal principles.
+The IP Law fraternity has thousands of “vetted participants” (its attorneys) which are linked to industry bodies and the requirements for IP rights are underpinned by sophisticated legal principles.
 These participants all have the requisite skills and interest in developing and maintaining IP registries.

-Spratt is firm of the view that for any public registry, blockchain technology is the future; “There is absolutely no reason why this technology won’t become standard across the world in the next five years.”
+“There is absolutely no reason why this technology won’t become standard across the world in the next five years.”